TLDR: you want code completions while working with ROS2

 - Install the

-- Fetch the ‘default’
+python3-colcon-mixinpackage;sudo apt install python3-colcon-mixin, orpip install colcon-mixin - Fetch the ‘default’

-mixins: - Add the default mixins file:
+colconmixins: - Add the default mixins file:

 |